As of June 2023 over $185,000 has been awarded to educators with innovative

 DCEF Learning Grants empower DASD educators to bring to life education related or curriculum related passion projects that impact learning across academic disciplines.
-Each year, DCEF aims to award $25,000+ for programs or activities that fall outside the district operating budget.
+Grant funding range is $250-$2,500.
 Grants are awarded until funds are depleted.
 We want yours to be the next!

-For more information about Learning Grants: Grant Application Guide
+For more information about Learning Grants read our Learning Grant Application Guide.

 The James Lee and Annanette Harper Family Foundation has gifted DCEF with $10,000 to be awarded for grants for projects in the area of ARTS, CULTURE AND HUMANITIES.
 Using form, sound, color, language and movement, artists help us interpret the past, understand the present and envision a better future.
 We are looking for grant requests from teachers that help students, particularly the invisible students, feel empowered over their own lives - forming creative, independent, productive citizens of the world.
 We encourage educators from different disciplines to collaborate to submit projects.

-Deadlines for Pre-Applications are November 15, 2023 and March 15, 2024.
+LEARNING GRANT PRE-APPLICATIONPre-Applications are accepted anytime.
 Once you submit your pre-application someone from the Grants Committee will work with you to complete a full proposal for board review.

 WHO CAN APPLY?
 Students in grades 1-12 are eligible to apply.